samuelmjn/flask-graphql-mongo-boilerplate/README.md

 #### Non Docker

 - Please make sure to have MongoDB locally, or utilize Mongo on the cloud by configuration a cluster in [atlas](https://www.mongodb.com/cloud/atlas).
-Then grab the connection string and modify the following [line](https://github.com/msanvarov/flask-graphql-mongo/blob/master/.env.example#L5) in the `.env` file.
+Then grab the connection string and modify the following [line](https://github.com/msanvarov/flask-graphql-mongo/blob/master/.env.example#L6) in the configuration file.

 #### Docker 🐳

-- Please make sure to have docker desktop setup on any preferred operating system to quickly compose both the MongoDB and web application.
-Then follow the steps outlined below.
+- Please make sure to have docker desktop setup on any preferred operating system to quickly compose the required dependencies.
+Then follow the docker procedure outlined below.

+**Note: Docker Desktop comes free on both Mac and Windows, but it only works with Windows 10 Pro.
+A workaround is to get Docker Toolbox which will bypass the Windows 10 Pro prerequisite by executing in a VM.**

 ---